ruixing76/alta2023/src/pages/home/index.md

     The premier workshop in Australasia for sharing research in Natural Language Processing and Computational Linguistics.
 Submissions from students, academics and industry researchers are welcome.
   title: ALTA 2022
 newsItems:
+  - date: 2022-06-11
+    text: ALTA 2022 Workshop registration is now open.
+See [registration](/registration) for details
   - date: 2022-10-22
     text: Draft programme is now avaliable.
 See [programme](/programme) for details
   - date: 2022-09-30